MetOffice/lfric_core/documentation/source/pages/tools/configurator/picker.rst

 The location where generated files are placed is provided by ``-directory`` and defaults to the current working directory.

-When a metadata file "includes" others they will be searched for in the directories specified by ``-include_dirs``.
-May be specified multiple times for multiple directories.
+Metadata files which use the "include" directive to import additional files require those additional files to be located.
+They will be searched for in the directories specified by ``-include_dirs``.
+This argument may be specified multiple times, once for each directories.

 The final ``PATH`` is that of the metadata file.